-1. With the completion of the construction and the removal of the TPBs, the replacement trees can be planted: a Snowy Mespil (Amelanchier lamarckii) and a Silver Birch (Betula pendula).
-See note 3 and 4 on the appended TPP regarding planting location.
 2. Trees to be supplied as (a) container-grown Heavy Standards and (b) with at least a 12:14cm trunk girth.
 NB Container-grown stock can be planted at anytime, but require plenty of watering to aid establishment.
+More detailed tree planting information: British Standard BS8545: 2014 - Trees: from nursery to independence in the landscape - Recommendations.
 3. Tree planting must only be undertaken by fully trained and competent staff.
 4. If weather and ground conditions permit, trees must be planted immediately after arrival on site.
 All planting periods should avoid very dry spells or extreme wet weather.